skyedanler/slot-machine/README.md

 - ~~Change the color of buttons when clicked.~~
   - ~~For multiplier buttons, the color change will remain indefinitely until another multiplier button is pressed.~~
   - ~~For spin button, it will only happen on a click on and will be temporary.~~
 - When user gets a free spin, it should automatically spin again or they can click spin.
-Either way, choosing a multiplier should be disabled until spin is finished.
+- ~~Choosing a multiplier should be disabled until spin is finished.~~
 - ~~After a spin function is executed, I want to have a note saying if the user won or lost.~~

 ***